sebastienserre/wp-openagenda/readme.txt

 = May I give Idea?
 * Yes please use the [Github](https://github.com/sebastienserre/openagenda-wp/issues) issue

+= Where can I found help ?
+* I'm starting to write a Wiki on [Github](https://github.com/sebastienserre/openagenda-wp/wiki)

 = I'm using Elementor Page Builder, How to use OpenAgenda for Wordpress to display events?
 * simply use the WordPress Widget, it will display your agenda on Elementor page Builder